 For the grace of God has appeared, bringing salvation for all people, training us to renounce ungodliness and worldly passions, and to live self-controlled, upright, and godly lives in the present age~ Titus 2:11-12

-“Rules are for people who don’t know how to do things right”.
+“Rules are for people who don’t know how to do things”.

-My aversion to man-made rules is born out of a deeply held conviction that laws are for law-breakers (1st Timothy 1:9-11); and that there would be no need for laws if people would simply use good judgment and obey God (Galatians 5:18).
-No one who actually knows me has ever charged me with being a legalist.
+My aversion to most rules is born out of a deeply held conviction that laws are for law-breakers (1st Timothy 1:9-11); and that there would be no need for laws if people would simply use good judgment and obey God (Galatians 5:18).
+Needless to say, no one who knows me personally has ever charged me with being a legalist.

-It is my conviction that these statements are born out of confusion over two concepts: God’s moral law and grace.
-Too many folks mistakenly suppose that God’s law and grace are things they are not.
+Those kinds of statements are born out of confusion over two concepts: God’s moral law and grace.
+Too many folks mistakenly suppose that God’s law and grace are something they are not.

 God’s moral law is not…